 If you’re not scooping the litter box at least every other day, it’s possible that your cat has been waiting around for you to clean it up.
 Humans aren’t the only ones that dislike a smelly, dirty litter box; in fact, cats are probably more offended by it than we are.

 A cat can only wait so long for a clean place to go, which often results in an accident.
 This is a very serious problem, as making a cat hold their waste by not providing a clean space for them to eliminate can make them very sick.

 Solution: Scoop out the litter box every day.
 Stick with a brand of litter you know your cat will use, and wash or replace the box as necessary.
-If you find yourself failing over and over at keeping the litter box clean enough for your cat, look into an automatic litter box.
+If you find yourself failing over and over at keeping the litter box clean enough for your cat, look into a self-cleaning litter box.

 Solution: Experiment with your setup until your cat shows renewed interest.
 If the current litter box is an enclosure, purchase a simple open-top and see if your cat prefers that.

 The litter bed should be two-to-three inches deep, but you can create a slope in the box to see which depth works best.
 If you suspect that you need to choose a new type of litter, go for finer particles that are not strongly scented.